solliancenet/sentinel-defender-workshop-400/day-01/lab01-azure-defender-advanced.md

 ### Task 5: Adaptive Application Control

-1. Open the Azure Portal
-2. Browse to **Security Center**
+1. Browse to **Microsoft Defender for Cloud**
-3. Under **Cloud Security**, select **Workload Protections**
+2. Under **Cloud Security**, select **Workload Protections**
-4. At the bottom of the page, select **Adaptive application control**
+3. At the bottom of the page, select **Adaptive application control**
-5. Select the group with the most machines:
+4. Select the group with the most machines:

     ![Adaptive Application control.](./media/adaptive_application_control.png "Adaptive Application control.")

-6. Select **Audit**, wait for the protection mode to be **Auditing**
+5. Select **Audit**, wait for the protection mode to be **Auditing**
-7. Review each of the sections by expanding them.
+6. Review each of the sections by expanding them.
 You will likely not see any data for a few hours.
-8. In the Azure Portal, search for **Resource Graph Explorer**
+7. In the Azure Portal, search for **Resource Graph Explorer**
-9. In the query window, run the following query to see application control events:
+8. In the query window, run the following query to see application control events:

     ```kql
     securityresources